 We produce infographics on a monthly basis and besides showing off our platform, we find it an effective way to tell visual data stories.
-If you haven't started delving into how to organize and visualize all the content and data around your brand, download our ebook, Make Powerful Impressions with Statistics.
+If you haven't started delving into how to organize and visualize all the content and data around your brand, check out this infographic.

 By now, most of us are familiar with the term “infographic.”
 You have seen them populating your social media channels, you have read your fair share of them, and you know how engaging they can be for your audience.
 But what does it take to create one, from start to finish?
 Outlined in this blog post are the six key steps to amazing infographic design.

 Before looking at your data, think about a topic and an audience with whom it can resonate.
 Who do you want to target?
 Who do you think would enjoy reading more about this topic?
 How does your audience engage with your content?
 You can also decide on the CTA at this point, as you will need to know the purpose of the infographic, and how you want to engage the reader.

 What does your data tell you and how does this relate to your chosen topic?
 What are the most impressive statistics that you want to highlight?
 What is the main point that you are trying to prove?
 These are the things that are going to drive your infographic so it is important to figure out these points early on in the process.

 Also, try looking for trends in your data and anything that immediately stands out.
 Highlight anything you see that could become key talking points of the infographic, as they can become the core building blocks of the entire piece.
 For example, if you are creating an infographic on “the best times to post on social media” then you will want to look for data around interactions, impressions, and shares.
 You could pull one impressive stat from here, such as “80 percent of professionals read Twitter between 12:00pm and 2:00pm,” then break it down further to tell a story (such as their locations, devices they are using, etc).